peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

 <b>Returns:</b>

-The lowest exponent possible when a converted number is expressed in scientific notation with one digit before the decimal point.
+The lowest exponent possible when a converted number is expressed in scientific notation with one digit before the radix point.
+For example, with a precision of 3 and an EMin of -100, the next value that comes after 0 is 0.001E-100.
+(If AdjustExponent is false, this property specifies the lowest possible Exponent property instead.)
+If HasExponentRange is false, this value will be 0.

 ### Flags